 Q. The preview panel on the bookmarking editor is not displaying the page I have just bookmarked, instead showing a blank space.

 A. If your tenancy is not currently running as https then this may happen when bookmarking from website which are https themselves.
 Most modern browsers implement security rules which prevent https websites from loading inside of a non-https website, and this is what is happening in this circumstance.
 Switching your tenancy to https will resolve this problem in most cases - please contact Talis Support for further information.
 This article on the preview panel not displaying gives you more information.

 Q. Does the z39.50 lookup only look at the first ISBN in our catalogue records, or all ISBNs?

 The z39.50 lookup will look at all ISBNs in your catalogue record when attempting to find a match.

-Q. I've bookmarked from an ebook, however the web address isn't coming through to the bookmark, so it's not displaying as an online resource.
+Q. I've bookmarked an ebook, however the web address isn't coming through to the bookmark, so it's not displaying as an online resource.

 The bookmark has identified the ISBN of the ebook and used the z39.50 lookup to search your catalogue.
-In this lookup it has located a match in your catalogue and using the information from there to populate the bookmark.
+In this lookup it has located a match in your catalogue and used the information from there to populate the bookmark.
 If the web address isn't in your catalogue record for the book (specifically the 856u field), the web address won't show your the bookmark.